 “The survivors have brought a list with them which contains the names of the rest of the crew known to be alive, and which we will broadcast as soon as possible,” said the announcer.
 “There are 33 known survivors, according to the Navy Department, and little hope is held for the survival of the 26 others from whom no sign of life has ever been heard.”

-Still the Emerys had no word of Preble.
+Still the Emerys had no word of their tenant, Harold Preble, the naval architect aboard te sub.

 For the diving bell’s second trip, Momsen ordered eight survivors taken up.
 But Chief Machinist’s Mate William Badders had another idea.
 He knew how quickly the weather could change on the New England coast, and he knew the danger of a bulkhead giving way and drowning the survivors.

 “I got to thinking that I had operated this chamber probably more than anyone else in the Navy, and I knew it could handle more than seven passengers and two operators,” he said.
 “I decided I was going to bring more men up.”

 Only later would they learn what a fortuitous decision he made.

 The rescue chamber came up a second time at 4:11 p.m.
 It looked so heavy to Momsen that he decided it was too risky to bring up nine.
 That meant five trips, instead of four.

 Nine survivors, however, emerged from the bell.
-The two operators pretended to be surprised and then concerned.
+The two operators pretended surprise and then concern.
 They didn’t fool Momsen.
 He told Badders, “You brought out too many men on this trip, but do it again.”

 The third trip went off without a hitch.
-Nine men staggered out of the bell at 6:27 p.m. and, like the others, were given blankets, hot towels and coffee, then taken ashore to the hospital.
+Nine men staggered out of the bell at 6:27 p.m.
+Like the others, they got blankets, hot towels and coffee, then went ashore to the hospital.
 Lt.
 Nichols helped Admiral Cole prepare a list of the Squalus survivors.
-The names were broadcast to the public by radio.
+Radio announcers broadcast the names to the public.
 Upon learning the news, the wives broke into tears of joy – or anguish.

 Dorothy Emery remembers hearing Harold Preble’s name on the list.
 Elated, she and her family hugged each other and yelled, “He made it!”